Our recent 2018 An Evening Under the Harvest Moon was magical and an amazing success because of YOU.

 Actors Conservatory Ensemble (ACE) began almost 30 years ago when students of noted acting coach Peggy Feury recruited a few friends to form the company.
 When the Ensemble discovered TreePeople and its S. Mark Taper Foundation Amphitheatre – they proposed that it could be the perfect setting for presenting summer evening performances in L.A., “in the woods and under the stars.”
 And, happily, TreePeople agreed.

-This summer ACE will be offering its “Sweet 16th” season in the amphitheatre.
+This summer ACE offered its “Sweet 16th” season in the amphitheatre.
 Since that first year, they’ve planned and presented well over 150 different evenings of entertainment there – expanding beyond their signature staged readings to include wonderful concerts of all kinds, family nights, film screenings and great comics including Paula Poundstone, Tig Notaro and Maz Jobrani.
 And -- it’s all been made possible by “the ACE gang” donating their time and energy, season after season.

-And so at this year’s Harvest Moon we honor those ACE members, old and new, whose tireless efforts have made it all possible: Bill Claiborn, Berta Finkelstein, Marcus Gualberto, Jim Hardie, Bridget Hoffman, Dennis Hunter, Rif Hutton, Jill Klein, Eileen Mack Knight, Mary Lou Metzger and Kamala Thomas.
+And so at this year’s Harvest Moon we honor those ACE members, old and new, whose tireless efforts have made it all possible: Bill Claiborn, Berta Finkelstein, Marcus Gualberto, Jim Hardie, Bridget Hoffman, Dennis Hunter, Rif Hutton, Wolfgang Hutton, Jill Klein, Eileen Mack Knight, Mary Lou Metzger and Kamala Thomas.

 TreePeople is proud to acknowledge the leadership of our Honorary Gala Committee.